selwynpolit/d9book/book/forms.md

 ### AJAX redirect from a select element (dropdown)

-Here I set up a dropdown with the url's and when the user makes a change in the dropdown, the browser goes to that url.
-The url's are `/node/1` `/node/2` etc. For the correct url to be built, we have to prefix "internal:" to them and that happens in the callback function `mySelectChange()`.
+Here I set up a dropdown with the URL's and when the user makes a change in the dropdown, the browser goes to that URL.
+The URLs are `/node/1` `/node/2` etc. For the correct URL to be built, we have to prefix "internal:" to them and that happens in the callback function `mySelectChange()`.

 ```php
   /**